E ticket: Origin

 The coupons had a face value for use on rides, with an "A" ticket worth $0.10, "B" $0.15, "C" $0.25, "D" $0.50, and "E", $0.85.
 This meant one could ride any ride if the ticket or a combination of tickets met or exceeded the value of that ride, so one could overpay an "A" ticket ride with a "B" ticket or higher, or present an "A", "C", and "D" ticket together instead of an "E" ticket.

 The coupon system was gradually phased out with the introduction of "passports" (unlimited use tickets) beginning in the late 1970s.
 This was largely due to competition from Six Flags Magic Mountain, which, when it opened in 1971, allowed its visitors unlimited use of its attractions after paying the admission fee.
-By June 1982 coupons vanished entirely and were replaced by the present-day system where main gate admission entitles visitors to all rides and attractions, excluding coin-operated arcades.
+By June 1982, coupons vanished entirely and were replaced by the present-day system where main gate admission entitles visitors to all rides and attractions, excluding coin-operated arcades.

 Modern usage

-From 1997 to 2004, Walt Disney World's Magic Kingdom hosted "hard ticket" special events called E-Ride Nights, where a limited number of resort room guests (usually 5,000) were allowed to purchase special tickets that allowed them to stay in the park and ride some of the rides (typically those that had been, or would have been, E ticket rides) for an extra three hours after the park had closed to other guests.
+From 1997 to 2004, Walt Disney World's Magic Kingdom hosted "hard ticket" special events called E-Ride Nights, where a limited number of resort room guests (usually 5,000) were allowed to purchase special tickets that allowed them to stay in the park and ride some of the rides (typically those that had been, or would have been, E-ticket rides) for an extra three hours after the park had closed to other guests.

-The term "E ticket" was for some time used to describe cutting edge or top tier amusement park attractions, especially Disney attractions of this caliber, and “E-ticket ride” is a colloquial term for an exhilarating experience.
+The term "E ticket" was for some time used to describe cutting-edge or top-tier amusement park attractions, especially Disney attractions of this caliber, and "E-ticket ride" is a colloquial term for an exhilarating experience.
 For example, a ride in the back of a fighter jet is an E-ticket ride.
-When Sally Ride flew on the Challenger space shuttle in 1983, she said to Mission Control, "Have you ever been to Disneyland? ...
+When Sally Ride flew on Space Shuttle Challenger in 1983, she said to the Mission Control Center, "Have you ever been to Disneyland? ...
 Well, this is definitely an E ticket."
 However, the term has become less common over the years since Disney stopped using lettered tickets for its rides.

+The Vandals' song "Pirate's Life" from their 1982 debut EP Peace thru Vandalism tells the story of the narrator riding Pirates of the Caribbean under the influence of LSD, exclaiming the line, "You get something really wicked, when you spend an E-ticket!"
+In her 1984 song, "The Homecoming Queen's Got a Gun", singer-songwriter Julie Brown compares the titular homecoming queen to Disneyland's [fictional] Cinderella ride, describing both as "definitely an E ticket".
+In his 1993 song "Jurassic Park", "Weird Al" Yankovic complains, "well, this sure ain't no E-ticket".

+In the 1984 film Night of the Comet during the department store hostage scene, Willy, the gang's leader, refers to the E ticket as he has the gun against Samantha's head.